Rei-SwitchBot/faq/en-us/Meter.md

 To explain this very explicitly, here is the background logic:

-1. to use push notification for Android users, you absolutely need a Hub Mini.
+1. to use push notification for Android users, you absolutely need a Hub Mini or Hub Plus.

-2. to use push notification for iOS users, you may use it with or without a Hub Mini.
+2. to use push notification for iOS users, you may use it with or without a Hub Mini or Hub Plus.

 For Android User: